gvwilson/thirdbit/src/fiction/iffy/index.md

 He sighed.
 "The world really doesn't want us to get to Mount Tyree, does it?"

-"Coulda been worse," Iffy said quietly.
+"Don't care what the world wants," Iffy said firmly.
 She tucked the blanket in under Honesty and wiped her eyes on her sleeve.

 Wales closed the door behind him.
 Iffy heard a Marine bark a question.
-She didn't care.
 She shrugged out of her heavy coat and lay down beside her friend.
 "Please don't leave me," she whispered, putting her arm over Honesty.
 "I got all this stuff I wanna tell you, an' I can't do that if you go away."

-*She dreamed, but somehow knew she was dreaming.
+*She dreamed, knowing as she did so that she was dreaming.
 "This isn't real," she said.*

 *"I know, love," Third said,
 forcing a smile but unable to keep the fear out of her voice.
 She slipped her littlest clone's favorite book into the salvaged ecosuit and did up the last snaps.
-The tiny guns on the suit's shoulders whirred from side to side, searching for something to destroy.*
+The tiny guns on the ecosuit's shoulders whirred from side to side, searching for something to destroy.*

 *Doctor Johel knelt beside her.